JANUARY: Two homes, one at 703 E. 12th St. and one in the 14000 block of County Road 2030, were damaged by fire significantly.

 Richard Lewis McNulty III, a Rolla High School graduate, was killed in Afghanistan while on patrol.

 The Public House Brewing Co. won a bronze medal at the World Beer Cup.
 Co-owner Josh Goodrich described the event as the "Olympics of beer."

 An injured bear was spotted at the Bray Conservation Area west of Rolla.
 The bear was later found, sedated, treated, tagged, moved a short distance away and released to heal.

-Former Phelps County Prosecuting Attorney Courtney George was supported by the Missouri Supreme Court in her claim that she was underpaid.
+Page 4 of 9 - Former Phelps County Prosecuting Attorney Courtney George was supported by the Missouri Supreme Court in her claim that she was underpaid.
 Phelps County is required to pay the back wages.

 Tommy Sowers, a RHS graduate who served as a Green Beret major and later ran for Congress unsuccessfully, was picked by President Barack Obama for a top post in the U.S. Department of Veterans Affairs.
 He was confirmed by the Senate later in the year.

 Gov. Jay Nixon signed a bill to fund the state's veterans homes.
 He stopped at the Missouri Veterans Home in St. James to sign the bill ceremoniously.

 Here are more May headlines from the paper's Page 1:

 • St. James man dies in crash (at Osage Beach)

 • Puppies beaten to death, dumped in Dixon